 - Shangri-La (over 95 hotels worldwide): Golden Circle Jade membership.
 You can match this to your Singapore Airlines KrisFlyer account to get instant KrisFlyer Silver status.

-Elite benefits vary from program to program, but typically include complimentary room upgrades at check-in when available, early and/or late checkout, complimentary internet access, and (my favourite) free breakfasts for two people!
+Elite benefits vary from program to program, but can include complimentary room upgrades at check-in, early and/or late checkout, complimentary internet access, and (only with Hilton) free breakfast for two people.

-As a bonus, one of your supplementary card members can also get elite hotel status in their own right.
+As a bonus, supplementary card members can also get elite hotel status in their own right.

 Enjoy complimentary room upgrades and more at stylish hotels around the world

-In addition, Amex’s Hotel Collection includes more than 500 properties in over 30 countries, including brands like Hyatt and Hilton Hotels.
+The separate Amex Hotel Collection includes more than 500 properties in over 30 countries.
 Every time you book a two-night stay you’ll receive a US$75 hotel credit to spend on dining, spa and resort activities, as well as a complimentary room upgrade at check-in when available.

 Golf lovers will also enjoy complimentary membership to the Preferred Golf program and receive perks at over 60 world-renowned golf resorts.

-5. Earn stacks of points on airline, accommodation and foreign currency spend
+5. Earn piles of points on airline, accommodation and foreign currency spend

 You’ll be enrolled in the highest tier of Amex’s Membership Rewards program, Ascent Premium, and earn points as follows: